jmedia65/awesome-streamlit-themes/README.md

 ## 🙏 Built on Streamlit's Amazing Foundation

-This project was inspired by [Thiago Teixeira](https://twitter.com/ThiagoTDotCom) (Streamlit co-founder) announcing Streamlit's new theming capabilities! 🚀
+This project was inspired by [Thiago Teixeira](https://twitter.com/ThiagoTDotCom) (Streamlit co-founder) announcing [Streamlit's new theming capabilities](https://x.com/ThiagoTDotCom/status/1934679204320432283)! 🚀

-The demo applications showcase the same UI elements from [Streamlit's official Anthropic-inspired example](https://github.com/streamlit/docs/tree/main/python/concept-source/theming-overview-anthropic-light-inspried) - this lets you see exactly how different themes transform the SAME interface.
+The demo applications in this repo showcase the same UI elements from [Streamlit's official Anthropic-inspired example](https://github.com/streamlit/docs/tree/main/python/concept-source/theming-overview-anthropic-light-inspried) - this lets you see exactly how different themes transform the SAME interface.
 It's all about the visual transformation power of theming!

 **What we've added:** 10 professional theme configurations that make Streamlit apps look incredible.
 **What Streamlit built:** The amazing theming system and demo interfaces that make this all possible.